-The Art pathway develops your individual practice and research within a collaborative environment with opportunities to engage in public exhibitions and curatorial projects.
-Modules draw on the research strengths of Art at Reading in a distinctive blend of critical practice and theory.
-Together we map the contemporary art world exploring the production, dispersion and critical analysis of art and its institutions.
-An International Study Visit module offers an opportunity to experience major galleries, museums and collections.
-Other modules cover entrepreneurship, management and intellectual property law, and these are shared with the other pathways.
+The art pathway develops your individual practice and research within a collaborative environment with opportunities to engage in public exhibitions and curatorial projects.
+Modules draw on the research strengths of art at Reading in a distinctive blend of critical practice and theory.
+Together, we map the contemporary art world exploring the production, dispersion and critical analysis of art and its institutions.

 What will you study?